 CMAs are interest-earning alternative solutions to traditional banking accounts like checking and saving accounts.
 Since investment firms usually offer CMAs, you can keep your investments and banking needs in one place, streamlining your money management efforts.
 As with most services, there are pros and cons to these accounts.
 Determining whether one is right for you will depend upon your reviewing all the features and seeing what is the best fit for your money management style and goals.

 If you feel more comfortable with traditional banking, SoFi offers a smart, money-savvy solution.
-Our online bank account, when opened with direct deposit, are fee-free and earn interest up to 1.50% APY , which is 41 times the national checking account average.
+Our online bank accounts, when opened with direct deposit, are fee-free and earn a competitive APY.
 Also, you can access your paycheck up to two days earlier.
 We think it’s a great combination of convenience and money-growing features that you’ll love.

 Ready to bank better?
 Come see what SoFi offers.